timsueberkrueb/visit/README.md

 visit! {
     // Automatically generates `Visitor` and `AcceptVisitor` traits
     // The `Visitor` trait will contain `visit_<child>` functions for all items inside of the macro call.
-    // The `AcceptVisitor` will be implemented automatically for all items.
+    // The `AcceptVisitor` trait will be implemented automatically for all items.
     #![visitor(name = "Visitor")]

     struct Bar {